huggingface/gpu-fryer/README.md

       --tolerate-software-throttling
           Tolerate software throttling if the TFLOPS are in the acceptable range --tflops-tolerance <TFLOPS_TOLERANCE>
-          TFLOPS tolerance (%) from the average If the TFLOPS are within this range, test pass [default: 10] -h, --help
+          TFLOPS tolerance (%) under the best GPU If the TFLOPS are `tflops_tolerance`% under the best GPU, test fail [default: 10]
+  -h, --help
           Print help
   -V, --version